exploring self-realization, sacred personhood, and full humanity

 E. But, just so we don't add confusion, what's wrong with a seminar, or doctrine, or way, if it's something good.

-K. All these things can be good if people remember that the best any article of wisdom might do for us is to act as a signpost, a pointer, to the truth.
+K. All these things can be good if people remember that the best any writing on wisdom, or a church service, or a seminar, might do for us is to act as a signpost, a pointer, to the truth.
 But too many people end up worshipping the signpost and forgetting the reality of it all.

 E. And what is the reality of it all?